 Tanzania Capital Market Players

-The Tanzanian capital market is composed of 24 listed companies, 10 licensed brokers and 3 custodian banks.
+The Tanzanian capital market is composed of 27 listed equity securities, 6 custodians, and 13 brokers.

 DSE Listed Companies

 |Company||Security Code||Activity||IPO Price (TZS)||September 8th, 2020 Price (TZS)|

 |Dar es Salaam Stock |